By Mark Nakamoto

 Often, research into weight loss involves proposing a hypothesis and then testing it.
 For example, some scientists have designed pills they think will promote weight loss, then asked overweight volunteers to take them (after appropriate safety testing, of course).
 Others have designed diets for volunteers to follow, then observed whether the volunteers lost weight.

-Recently, a group of scientists decided to approach the weight-loss puzzle from a different angle by studying the characteristics of people who had already successfully lost weight.
+In 1994, a group of scientists decided to approach the weight-loss puzzle from a different angle by studying the characteristics of people who had already successfully lost weight.
 Called the National Weight Control Registry, the study looked at the methods used by almost 800 people who had lost at least 30 pounds and had maintained that weight loss for over a year.
 In fact, the average person in the study lost over 60 pounds and kept off at least 30 pounds for an average of five and a half years.
-The study, now with over 4,000 member—participants, found that about 89% used both diet and exercise to lose and maintain their weight loss, while 10% did so through diet alone.
+The study, now with over 10,000 member–participants, found that about 89 percent used both diet and exercise to lose and maintain their weight loss, while 10 percent did so through diet alone.
 Half of the members enrolled in commercial weight-loss programs or were under the formal guidance of a dietitian or psychologist, while the other half lost weight on their own.

 The most common method participants reported using to regulate diet was to stop eating certain types of foods.
-The majority also had less fat in their diet than the recommended 30%.
-A third even got less than 20% of their calories from fat.
+The majority also had less fat in their diet than the recommended 30 percent.
+A third even got less than 20 percent of their calories from fat.
 Other relatively common dietary restrictions were limiting quantities of food and counting calories.

-Almost 77% of the people in the study said their successful weight loss was triggered by certain events in their lives.
-The top three triggers were medical problems, emotional events, and lifestyle events such as an anniversary.
+Almost 77 percent of the people in the study said their successful weight loss was triggered by certain events in their lives.
+The top three triggers were medical problems, emotional events and lifestyle events such as an anniversary.
 Men were more likely to say they were losing weight in response to a medical event or simply for the sake of doing it, while women were more likely to cite an emotional event or a lifestyle event.

 Since no single reason was cited by more than a third of the people, perhaps the simplest lesson to learn from these results is that it is important to find personally relevant reasons to lose weight.
 As you embark on the process of weight loss, take some time to figure out what your specific goals are.
 Remembering why you’re losing weight can help if you ever become discouraged along the way.